coreos/docs/cluster-management/setup/update-strategies/index.md

 ## Auto-Updates with a Maintenance Window

+In this example, auto-reboot strategy is turned off so we can schedule it in a maintencence window.
+We create a script to run during the maintenace window.
+If an update has been downloaded and etcd service is running on the system, then locksmithctl reboot is used to request reboot lock, otherwise, run a simple reboot after a random delay between 0 and 3600 seconds to prevent workers from rebooting at the same time.

 A timeframe in which to update can be specified by using two systemd units, a very simple service and a timer to run it on your schedule:

 #### update-window.service